matheo-daly/highway_star/README.md

 ```

 >Note : you may need some more packages from spacy for Natural Language Processing.
 This may cause error during your execution.
+>
-><br>Please run those commands in your console, or in a python script.
+>Please run those commands in your console, or in a python script.

 ```bash
 pip install https://github.com/explosion/spacy-models/releases/download/fr_core_news_sm-2.0.0/fr_core_news_sm-2.0.0.tar.gz#egg=fr_core_news_sm==2.0.0